leon0410898/XPS13-9300-hackintosh/ComboJack_Installer/README.txt

 2. Add login items in System preferences->Users & Groups->login items->press '+' button and add 'Combojack'
 3. Done.
 When you attach a headphone there will be a popup asking about headphone type.

+Thanks to @Daliansky modify the code for xps 13 9300